The Marist Community

 With over 1,300 student members, Campus Ministry is the largest student group at Marist.
 Each month year-level community meetings are held, which include presentations, announcements and fellowship.

-Meets twice a month.
-Provieds support for students seeking to grow in their faith through prayer, service, and social gatherings.
+Our Catholic Student group meets 3 times a month.
+Provides support for students seeking to grow in their faith through prayer, service, and social gatherings.

 Christ Life Groups